joshsherwood1/enigma/README.md

 3. Test Driven Development

    I would give myself a 4 on test driven development.
 I have reviewed all of the test names to make sure that they properly communicate which method or attribute they are testing.
+Every method has a test.
 I had to use a stub to pass the key randomization generator in the key class.
 Also, the SimpleCov coverage is at 100%.

 4. Version Control